ringcentral/ringcentral-ruby/README.md

 ### Token Refresh

 Access token expires.
-You need to call `rc.refresh()` before it expores.
+You need to call `rc.refresh()` before it expires.
 If you want the SDK to do auto refresh please `rc.auto_refresh = true` before authorization.